tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 ![][7]

-**It&#8217;s Hard to Be Average**
+**It's Hard to Be Average**

-As you&#8217;ve seen, &#8220;average&#8221; can mean more than one thing.
+As you've seen, “average” can mean more than one thing.
 Make sure that you understand the differences between the three options, and which one your users need to see in a given case.

 **_Resources_**

-LTD&#8217;s own George Mastros wrote about this in 2008: </index.php/DataMgmt/DataDesign/calculating-mean-median-and-mode-with-sq>.
+LTD's own George Mastros wrote about this in 2008: </index.php/DataMgmt/DataDesign/calculating-mean-median-and-mode-with-sq>.

 Itzik Ben-Gan tackled median here: <http://www.sqlmag.com/article/tsql3/calculating-the-median-gets-simpler-in-sql-server-2005>.